ConnectedHumber/MQTT/Subscriber/README.md

 ## Message Rate

 We politely request that messages are not sent to the broker more than once every 6 minutes.
-This gives us a 10 samples per hour view of the environment.
+This gives us a 10 samples per hour view of the environment a given sensor is in.

-## NOTE

-chDataLoad..py are depracated.
-They process the JSON within the callback.The newer dbLoader.py uses job queuing and processes the payload in the main thread.